-A senior academy may also use APLE to extend its course offerings through the addition of an Griggs course.
-(For example, a number of senior academies have used APLE to add foreign language courses.)
+A senior academy may also use APLE to extend its course offerings through the addition of a Griggs course.
+For example, a number of senior academies have used APLE to add foreign language courses.
 On occasion, and with approval from both conference and union, schools may offer a complete high school program using APLE.
 Students of such schools receive Griggs Maryland state-approved diplomas.
 APLE may be viewed as an interim solution for a school wishing to permanently expand its program.
-See the APLE Program Packet
+See the APLE Program Packet at griggs.edu

-For student enrollments in our high school APLE program or elementary EEP program, email firstname.lastname@example.org or call 301-680-6584 to talk with Advisor Robbin Hill-Bowers.
+- For student enrollments in our high school APLE program or elementary EEP program, email firstname.lastname@example.org or call 301-680-6584 to talk with Advisor Lamar Nangle.